Indole: Biosynthesis and function

 Indole is biosynthesized in the shikimate pathway via anthranilate.
 It is an intermediate in the biosynthesis of tryptophan, where it stays inside the tryptophan synthase molecule between the removal of 3-phospho-glyceraldehyde and the condensation with serine.
 When indole is needed in the cell, it is usually produced from tryptophan by tryptophanase.

 As an intercellular signal molecule, indole regulates various aspects of bacterial physiology, including spore formation, plasmid stability, resistance to drugs, biofilm formation, and virulence.
 A number of indole derivatives have important cellular functions, including neurotransmitters such as serotonin.

+Detection methods

+Common classical methods applied for the detection of extracellular and environmental indoles, are Salkowski, Kovács, Ehrlich's reagent assays and HPLC.
+For intracellular indole detection and measurement genetically encoded indole-responsive biosensor is applicable.

 Medical applications

 Indoles and their derivatives are promising against tuberculosis, malaria, diabetes, cancer, migraines, convulsions, hypertension, bacterial infections of methicillin-resistant Staphylococcus aureus (MRSA) and even viruses.

 Synthetic routes

 Indole and its derivatives can also be synthesized by a variety of methods.
+According to a 2011 review, all known syntheses fall into 9 categories.

 The main industrial routes start from aniline via vapor-phase reaction with ethylene glycol in the presence of catalysts:

 In general, reactions are conducted between 200 and 500 °C. Yields can be as high as 60%.
 Other precursors to indole include formyltoluidine, 2-ethylaniline, and 2-(2-nitrophenyl)ethanol, all of which undergo cyclizations.